-The following steps should be followed in the order presented in order to effect an initial startup of the 119.
+The following steps should be followed in then order presented in order to effect an initial startup of the 119-5.
+NOTE: In order to properly set the rate of flow pilot, you will need some means of measuring flow, such as a flow meter or an orifice plate with differential pressure gauges.

-- 1. Start the pump or otherwise start the system flowing. - Carefully loosen a pipe plug in the valve bonnet until fluid appears around the threads.
-When only clear fluid (no air) is discharging, retighten the plug.
+- Remove the protective cap from the rate of flow control pilot.
+Turn the adjusting screw fully counter-clockwise. - 2.
+Start the pump or otherwise start the system flowing. - 3.
+Carefully loosen a pipe plug in the valve bonnet until fluid appears around the threads.
+When only